-- 3.1 An accredited person must not seek to collect CDR data from a CDR participant (i.e. a data holder or an accredited data recipient) unless: - the consumer has requested the accredited person's good or service and provided a valid request under the CDR Rules, and - the accredited person complies with all other requirements in the CDR Rules for the collection of CDR data from the CDR participant.1 - 3.2 Under the CDR Rules: - the valid request must meet specific requirements, including compliance with the CDR Rules regarding consent,2 and - accredited persons must have regard to the data minimisation principle,3 which limits the scope of a consumer data request that an accredited person may make on behalf of a consumer. - 3.3 The requirement in Privacy Safeguard 3 applies where an accredited person seeks to collect CDR data directly from a CDR participant, or via a designated gateway.4 Privacy Safeguard 3 will also apply to an accredited person where they engage an accredited outsourced service provider to seek to collect CDR data on their behalf.5
+- 3.1 An accredited person must not seek to collect CDR data directly from a CDR participant (i.e. a data holder or an accredited data recipient) or indirectly through a designated gateway unless: - the consumer has requested the accredited person seek to collect the relevant data by providing a valid request under the CDR Rules, and - the accredited person complies with all other requirements in the CDR Rules for the collection of CDR data from the CDR participant. - 3.2 Under the CDR Rules: - the valid request must meet specific requirements, including compliance with the CDR Rules regarding consent, and - accredited persons must have regard to the data minimisation principle, which limits the scope of a consumer data request that an accredited person may make on behalf of a consumer. - 3.3 The requirement in Privacy Safeguard 3 applies where an accredited person seeks to collect CDR data directly from a CDR participant, or via a designated gateway.
+Privacy Safeguard 3